react-cosmos/react-cosmos/docs/reactNative.md

 }
 ```

 This is a temporary solution to get going with Cosmos.
-Once you see your fixtures rendering properly, you'll probably want to split your App entry point to load Cosmos in development and your root component in production.
+Once you see your fixtures rendering properly you'll probably want to split your App entry point to load Cosmos in development and your root component in production.
 Something like this:

 ```js
 // App.js